code-saturne/code_saturne/INSTALL.md

 * A Python interpreter, with Python version 3.4 or above, and the setuptools module.

 For parallel runs, an MPI library is also necessary (MPI-2 or MPI-3 conforming).
-To build and use the GUI, PyQt 4 or 5 (which in turn requires Qt 4 or 5 and SIP) are required.
+To build and use the GUI, PySide6 or PyQt5 (which in turn requires Qt 6 or 5) are required.
 Other libraries may be used for additional mesh format options, as well as to improve performance.
 A list of those libraries and their role is given in a dedicated [section](@ref cs_install_list_ext_lib)).